-The dentists and staff at Dental Associates of Delaware in Brandywine, Hockessin, Middletown, Newark, and Wilmington, DE would like to remind parents that February is Children’s Dental Health Month in the United States.
+The dentists and staff at Dental Associates of Delaware in Brandywine, Hockessin, Middletown, Newark, Wilmington, and Millsboro, DE would like to remind parents that February is Children’s Dental Health Month in the United States.
 During this month, dentists raise awareness about the importance of early dental care.
 We want to help kids and their parents learn how to develop good habits at an early age so that they get a good start on a lifetime of healthy teeth and gums.

 In observance of Children’s Dental Health Month, we would like to provide the parents of our young patients with a few tips about pediatric dental care.